fahad-zakir/muslim-dhikr-app/README.md

 <h4>About the project</h4>
 <h5>This simple project deomonstartes a onclick event, with a created method that accumulates</h5>
 <h5>A state is used for the count</h5>
+<h5>For once proud to say I did this from scratch, Alhumdullilah!</h5>